pyscajor/WreckAndRescueAtGunwalloe/protected-wrecks-at-gunwalloe.md

 *Pewter plate with knife scoring as well as maker’s marks and crest.
 Photo courtesy of Anthony Randall.*

 ![Bell for horse harness, to warn of approach.
-Photo courtesy of Anthony Randall](website-images/7-Schiedam-bell.JPG) *Pewter plate with knife scoring as well as maker’s marks and crest.
+Photo courtesy of Anthony Randall](website-images/7-Schiedam-bell.JPG) *Small bell for horse harness, to warn of approach.
 Photo courtesy of Anthony Randall.*

 ![Schiedam survey of 2004, produced 2005, by Wessex Archaeology; incorporating plans made by Anthony Randall in several phases](website-images/8-Wessex-Archaeology-Schiedam-plan.jpg)
 *Schiedam survey of 2004, produced 2005, by Wessex Archaeology; incorporating plans made by Anthony Randall in several phases (coloured).*